Most individuals who would benefit from hearing aids never get them. Many

 who want a less visible hearing aid.
 But newer BTE models are now smaller

 than before.
-On the other hand, some patients

-still prefer ITE aids because they
+On the other hand, some patients prefer ITE aids because they

-are compact and keep everything contained
+are compact and keep everything contained within the ear.

-ITE aids can't deliver the power youll need.
+ITE aids cant deliver the power youll need.
 Also, BTE aids tend to be

 more reliable than ITE models, and BTE aids have space for larger, easier-to-operate